elsewhencode/project-guidelines/README.md

 ### 9.8 Api documentation
 * Fill the `Api Reference` section in [README.md template](./README.sample.md) for api.
 * Describe api authentication methods with a code sample
-* explaining The URL Structure (path only, no root url) including The request type (Method)
+* Explaining The URL Structure (path only, no root url) including The request type (Method)

+For each endpoint explain:
 * URL Params If URL params exist, specify them in accordance with name mentioned in URL section
 ```
 Required: id=[integer]
 Optional: photo_id=[alphanumeric]
 ```
-* If the request type is POST, what should be the body payload look like?
+* If the request type is POST, provide a working examples.
 URL Params rules apply here too.
 Separate the section into Optional and Required.

 * Success Response, What should be the status code and is there any return data?
 This is useful when people need to know what their callbacks should expect!
 ```